 Attendance at an ordinary meeting counts towards an Individual Member's eligibility to cast a vote in the Group (see articles 26 and 27).
 The Support Team shall record the participation in an ordinary meeting (each person and organization represented) and the attendance list shall be included in the meeting report.

-If a meeting is designated as face to face, provisions to support remote participation (e.g. by using additional audio/video capabilities) would be at the discretion of the host and leadership.
-In a meeting designated as face to face, those participating remotely are not to be counted toward quorum or attendance, and are not allowed to vote.
+Guidelines for supporting remote participation are available on the 3GPP website.
+The face to face meeting shall proceed even if there is loss or degradation of the capabilities provided for the remote participants.
+In a meeting designated as face to face, only those participating face to face and checked in (see F.4) are counted toward quorum or attendance.
+Only those participating face to face at the meeting are eligible to vote (provided they are checked in and have voting rights) or raise an objection.

 Following each ordinary meeting, the Support Team shall make available the voting list of that group.